Australia’s active vaccine safety system

 AEFI reporting is an essential strategy for ensuring the safety of vaccines.

-The TGA monitors AEFIs through a national passive surveillance (i.e. initiated by the ‘reporter’).
-The reporting is voluntary and anyone, including immunisation providers, pharmaceutical companies, parents or other parties, can report adverse events to the TGA.
+The TGA, like other regulatory agencies around the world, monitors AEFIs through a national passive (spontaneous) surveillance system where reports are initiated by the reporter.
+Anyone, including consumers, parents or carers, health professionals, immunisation providers, pharmaceutical companies, state/territory health departments and other Australian vaccine safety organisations can report adverse events to the TGA.

-AusVaxSafety is a national collaborative vaccine safety surveillance system led by NCIRS and funded by the Australian Government Department of Health.
+AusVaxSafety is a national collaborative vaccine safety surveillance system led by NCIRS and funded by the Australian Government Department of Health and Aged Care.
 It expands on and enhances Australia’s established passive AEFI surveillance system to monitor the safety of vaccines through four components: